TKasperczyk/vscode-copy-to-llm/README.md

 1. Right-click on a folder in the Explorer
 2. Select "Copy to LLM"
 3. A new document will open with the formatted content of all matching files in the folder and its subfolders

+You can copy the contents of the new document and paste it as the prompt of your LLM.

 ## Configuration